Mayoral candidate Norm Knapp withdraws from race

 The elected mayor will begin their term in January 2022.

-Knapp had previously run for mayor of Moab in 2016.
-He currently owns Canyonlands Auto Sales and serves on the airport board.
+Knapp had previously run for mayor in 2016, and currently owns Canyonlands Auto Sales.
+He also serves on the airport board.

 For the two city council positions, six people declared candidacy: Anthony Charles, Randall Fox, Josie Kovash, Mike McCurdy, Jason Taylor, and Luke Wojciechowski.